-Exception: Where it can be shown that column hinging at, or near, the base plate is precluded by conditions of restraint, and in the absence of net tension under load combinations including the amplified seismic load, demand critical welds are not required.

-- (3) Welds at beam-to-column connections conforming to Section F3.6b(b) - (4) Welds attaching the link flanges and the link web to the column where links connect to columns - (5) Welds connecting the webs to the flanges in built-up beams within the link
+- Column hinging at, or near, the base plate is precluded by conditions of restraint. - (2) There is no net tension under load combinations including the overstrength seismic load. - (c) Welds at beam-to-column connections conforming to Section F3.6b(c) - (d) Where links connect to columns, welds attaching the link flanges and the link web to the column - (e) In built-up beams, welds within the link connecting the webs to the flanges